- Open Access

 To evaluate the robustness of meta-regression results and therefore possible bias in the effect estimates with respect to the choice of temperature threshold values, a sensitivity analysis was performed using city-specific estimates calculated on a more extreme temperature threshold (95th percentile).

-Demographic, socioeconomic and health care characteristics of study cities
+Table 1 describes demographic, socioeconomic and health care characteristics of the study cities.

 Cities differ greatly in population size, from around 9 million inhabitants in Istanbul to around 300 thousand inhabitants in Bari and Tel-Aviv.
 Population age structure shows a different pattern among European, North African and Middle Eastern cities, with a lower percentage of people aged over 65 in Tunis and Istanbul (below 10%).
 Turkey and Tunisia have a higher infant mortality rate (greater than 20/1000 live births) and a lower life-expectancy at birth (about 70 years) with respect to the other Nations.
 These countries also have the lowest hospital bed density (<3/1000 residents).
 The national GDP per capita divides the countries into three groups: Italy Israel and Spain with GDP around 15,000-20,000 US$, Portugal and Greece with GDP around 10,000 US$ and Turkey and Tunisia with GDP around 2,000-3,000 US$.
 Regarding health expenditure, a similar pattern to GDP can be observed, with Turkey and Tunisia having only 5% of GDP devoted to health care.
 A different pattern was observed for unemployment indicator, where Tunisia and Spain having the higher rates.